Damnjelly/butterbee/butterbee/README.md

 ### Control the browser with gleam code using butterbee!

-Butterbee is a webdriver bidi client written in Gleam, for Gleam.
+Butterbee is a webdriver bidi client written in Gleam.
-It provides both a simple API for interacting with a webdriver server, and a more complex API for interacting with the webdriver bidi protocol directly.

-NOTE: Because of test runner limitations, butterbee does not close the browser automatically when the test panics.
-If tests start randomly failing, check for any open browser processes in your system manager.
+Webdriver bidi is a protocol that allows for controlling the browser via code.
+It's primary usage is to write tests that automate user behavior on a web page

+## Getting started

 ```sh
 gleam add --dev butterbee